MicrosoftDocs/powerbi-docs/powerbi-docs/service-gateway-data-sources.md

 ## Store encrypted credentials in the cloud

 When you add a data source to the gateway, you must provide credentials for that data source.
 All queries to the data source will run by using these credentials.
 The credentials are encrypted securely.
 They use symmetric encryption so that they can't be decrypted in the cloud before they're stored in the cloud.
-The credentials are sent to the machine running the gateway, on-premises, where they're decrypted when the data sources are accessed.
+The credentials are sent to the machine that runs the gateway, on-premises, where they're decrypted when the data sources are accessed.

 ## List of available data source types